-\paragraph{Results} Figure~\ref{fig:pose_quantitative} shows that our method always outperforms non-conditional models with a similar amount of operations.
-The amount of operations is reduced by more than 45\% with almost no loss in accuracy.
+\paragraph{Results} Figure~\ref{fig:pose_quantitative} shows that our method always outperforms non-conditional models with a similar number of operations.
+The number of operations is reduced by more than 45\% with almost no loss in accuracy.
 The performance difference between baselines of similar FLOPS and our method becomes larger for larger reductions of FLOPS.

-Ponder cost maps in Figure~\ref{fig:pose_qualitative} show that the networks learns to focus on the person.
-Table~\ref{table:pose_timings} demonstrates that our dynamic convolution method can significantly speed up inference, giving a 60\% speedup without loss in accuracy and a 125\% speedup with 0.6\% accuracy loss.
+Heatmaps in Figure~\ref{fig:pose_qualitative} show that the network learns to focus on the person.
+Table~\ref{table:pose_timings} demonstrates that our DynConv method can significantly speed up inference, giving a 60\% speedup without loss in accuracy and a 125\% speedup with 0.6\% accuracy loss.
 The table also shows that the time spent on generating the mask, bookkeeping and gather/scatter operations is small compared to the cost of the residual function.
 Our model also outperforms smaller baseline model with equal FLOPS. \mbox{Table}~\ref{table:pose_abl} compares the squeeze masking unit used in SACT~\cite{sact} to a simple convolution.
 Using a squeeze function as mask unit performs slightly better at the cost of a lower inference speed.
 In addition, we compare the sparsity losses proposed in Section~\ref{sec:losses}.
 Our sparsity criterion with upper and lower bound outperforms more simple losses.
 The effect of our loss during training is shown in Figure~\ref{fig:annealing_criterion}.